Adam-Flis/Adam-Flis/README.md

 # Adam Flis
 - Student at the Ohio State University
 - Bachelor of Science in Computer Science & Engineering
-- Passionate about creating programming projects that have a positive impact on others
+- Extremely passionate about technology and helping others through software.

 # Repositories
 - Team 2011 VEX Robotics Club